000deepak/java_Course_shaswatTiwari/Lecture-011 - Maths for DSA - 1/notes/MathsForDSA - part 1.md

 Therefore, the decimal equivalent of the binary number 1011 is 11.

-### Conversion of a number from Decimal to Any base
+## Conversion of a number from Decimal to Any base (division)
 To convert a decimal number to any base, follow these steps:

-1. Identify the desired base.
+1. `Identify the desired base`.
-2. Divide the decimal number by the base, and take the integer quotient as the next digit to the left.
+2. `Divide the decimal number by the base`, and `take the integer quotient as the next digit to the left`.
-3. Repeat step 2 using the remainder obtained in step 2 as the new decimal number.
+3. Repeat step 2 using the `remainder obtained in step 2 as the new decimal number`.
-4. Repeat steps 2 and 3 until the quotient is 0.
+4. Repeat steps 2 and 3 `until the quotient is 0`.
-5. The remainders obtained in step 3, read from bottom to top, represent the digits of the converted number.
+5. The remainders obtained in step 3, `read from bottom to top`, represent the digits of the converted number.
 Example: Convert the decimal number 11 to base 2
 1. The desired base is 2.
 2. Divide 11 by 2: 11 / 2 = 5 with a remainder of 1.
 3. Divide 5 by 2: 5 / 2 = 2 with a remainder of 1.